karelvuong/st-primer/README.md

 # Primer

 A custom UI and syntax theme for Sublime Text 2/3.
-Based on Mozilla's Firefox Developer Edition and [@kkga](https://github.com/kkga)'s [Spacegray](https://github.com/kkga/spacegray).
+Based on GitHub's UI and design guidelines.

 ***